SimonGrad/hsro-inf-wt.github.io/Readme.md

 **Important Dates:**
 - Nov 9, team registration
-- Dec 7, written exam (60 Min.) *and* team presentations (kick-off)
+- Dec 7, written exam (60 min) *and* team presentations (kick-off)
 - Dec 21, team meetings with instructor (individually, ca. 10 min per team)
-- Jan 25, final presentation of projects
+- Jan 25, final submission of projects (10 min per team, in-person)

 _Note: Materials will be in English, the lectures/tutorials will be taught in German; the mid-term written exam will be bilingual (use the language of your choice)._